DNnate/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

 - 🔵**Static systems/environments** are applications, OSs, hardware sets, or networks that are configured for a specific need, capability, or function, and then set to remain unaltered.
      - A nonpersistent system or static system is a computer system that does not allow, support, or retain changes.
 Thus between uses and/or reboots, the operating environment and installed software are exactly the same.
 Changes may be blocked or simply discarded after each system use.
      - A nonpersistent system is able to maintain its configuration and security in spite of user attempts to implement change.
 - 🔵**Parallel Data Systems**: .
 Systems designed to perform numerous calculations simultaneously include SMP, AMP, and MPP.
-Grid computing is a form of parallel distributed processing that loosely groups a significant number of processing nodes to work toward a specific processing goal.
+Multicore, the ability to process multiple execution threads simultaneously, is often a key component of modern SMP, AMP, and MPP deployments in addition to standard single CPU systems.
      - 🍍Asymmetric multiprocessing (AMP) systems usually have independent processors, each with their own assigned instruction set, memory, and bus.
 AMP on its own is not quite suited for very large processing requirements.
      - 🍍Massive parallel processing (MPP) system: An MPP is usually constructed of numerous AMPs linked together.
 MPP systems can encompass thousands of processors.
 MPPs are managed by a central coordination system.
      - 🍍Symmetric multiprocessing (SMP) systems: have multiple processors, but they share a common OS, bus, and memory resources.
 - 🔵**Peer-to-peer (P2P)**: Peer-to-peer (P2P) technologies are networking and distributed application solutions that share tasks and workloads among peers.
- - 🔵**Grid Computing**: In many grid computing implementations, grid members can access the contents of the distributed work segments or divisions.
+ - 🔵**Grid Computing**:  Grid computing is a form of parallel distributed processing that loosely groups a significant number of processing nodes to work toward a specific processing goal.
+In many grid computing implementations, grid members can access the contents of the distributed work segments or divisions.
 This grid computing over the internet is not usually the best platform for sensitive operations.
     -  🛑Isolation Breach: One of the main risks of grid computing is an isolation breach.
 An isolation breach in the distributed computing client could be catastrophic, allowing someone who compromises the controller to assume control of every device in the organization.
 - 🔵**Microcontrollers**: A microcontroller is similar to but less complex than a system on a chip (SoC).
 A microcontroller may be a component of an SoC.
 A microcontroller is a small computer consisting of a CPU (with one or more cores), memory, various input/output capabilities, RAM, and often nonvolatile storage in the form of flash or ROM/PROM/EEPROM.
 Examples include Raspberry Pi, Arduino, and FPGA.
     - ⚒️Arduino is an open source hardware and software organization that creates single-board 8-bit microcontrollers for building digital devices.
 An Arduino device has limited RAM, a single USB port, and I/O pins for controlling additional electronics (such as servo motors or LED lights), and does not include an OS or support networking.
 Instead, Arduino can execute C++ programs specifically written to its limited instruction set.